 A few passes through the extruder is fine, but when the motor is weak and requires more passes, the filament can get chewed up to the point where it’s too disfigured to be extruder through.

-This results in increases pressure above the hotend as well as more underextrusion which causes a negative cycle of issues.
+This results in increased pressure above the hotend as well as more under extrusion which causes a negative cycle of issues.

 You need adequate extruder & stepper cooling along with a high quality heat-break.

 There is a setting called the extrusion multiplier which can be reduced to lower the overall flow rates.
 This isn’t a setting you usually want to be altering so definitely look towards the previous methods before you try this.